James Wellwood “Whitey” Basson, is the former Managing Director and Chief Executive of Shoprite Holdings Ltd, the largest food retailer in Africa.

 The success of the Checkers repositioning has resulted in it becoming the fastest growing brand in South Africa and while forfeiting almost 4% in market share due to the closure of unviable OK Bazaars stores, the Group’s core business slowly increased and is enjoying close on 30% market share in the formal retail food market of South Africa.

-One of Basson’s most ambitious dreams was to extend Shoprite’s operation to countries on the continent beyond South Africa’s borders and after the release of Nelson Mandela in 1995, Shoprite opened up new stores in Africa; the first one being in Lusaka, Zambia.
-His personal dream was to drive down food prices in Africa and to make sure that the food security in the major cities on the African continent would bring Shoprite the approval and support of African leaders.
-Probably the Group’s biggest achievement up to now is its investment into modern supermarkets in countries in far north as Nigeria and Ghana.
+One of Basson’s most ambitious dreams was to extend Shoprite’s operation to countries on the continent beyond South Africa’s borders and after the release of Nelson Mandela in 1995, Shoprite opened up new stores in Africa; the first one in Lusaka, Zambia.
+His personal dream was to drive down food prices in Africa and to make sure the food security in the major cities on the African continent would bring Shoprite the approval and support of African leaders.
+Probably the Group’s biggest achievement up to now is its investment into modern supermarkets in countries as far north as Nigeria and Ghana.

 Shoprite is still trading from its corporate offices in the Western Cape with the main listing on the JSE and listings on the Namibian and Zambian Stock Exchanges.